InfiniPipe: Elastic Pipeline Parallelism for Efficient Variable-Length Long-Context LLM Training

 \section{Conclusion}

-In this paper, we propose EPP and build \name, a novel LLM distributed training system that efficiently applies pipeline parallelism in long context training of a varied-length corpus.
+In this paper, we propose EPP and build \name, a novel LLM distributed training system that efficiently applies pipeline parallelism in long-context training scenario with varied-length corpus.
 Comprehensive evaluations on various workloads demonstrate that \name significantly reduces communication overhead and improves training throughput up to 1.69\texttimes\ compared to existing SOTA systems.